-Course credits with a minimum grade of "C" earned at other accredited seminaries and graduate theological schools are accepted to the extent that the courses are comparable to Denver Seminary's stated requirements.
-Courses must have been completed within the last 10 years to be eligible for consideration.
+Course credits with a minimum grade of "C" earned at other accredited seminaries and graduate theological schools are eligible for transfer to the extent that the courses are comparable to Denver Seminary's stated requirements.
+Courses must have been completed within the last 10 years.
 All students must take at least one course in New Testament, one in Old Testament, and one in theology from Denver Seminary faculty.
 Transfer hours are limited to a maximum of eight hours in the major or concentration.
 The final 12 hours of any degree program must be taken in residence at Denver Seminary.
 No transfer credit may apply to a certificate program.

-The following number of semester hours may be transferred: A maximum of 60 hours toward the M.Div. degree A maximum of 30 hours toward the M.A. degree
+The following number of semester hours may be transferred: A maximum of 60 hours toward the MDiv degree A maximum of 30 hours toward the MA degree